protobufjs/protobuf.js/README.md

 }
 ```

-Plain objects can use the same narrowed shape through a collision-free scoped type:
+The same narrowed shape is available for plain-object inputs:

 ```ts
 const object: Profile.$Shape = {